 Stick to Basic Etiquettes

-Everyone in your organization should be aware about the loyal customers, especially your front office staff.
-It is good idea to create a list of the ‘loyalists’ and circulate.
-The loyal customers should feel privileged and honored.
+Everyone in your organization should be aware of the loyal customers, especially your front office staff.
+It is a good idea to create a list of the ‘loyalists’ and circulate.
+Loyal customers should feel privileged and honored.
 They are the ones who have realized the worth of your services, put their faith in you and have kept you in business.

 Pop the memory pills and remember names

 It is a proven fact of human psychology that everyone loves to hear their name and feel respected to be identified by name.
 It boosts their sense of identity.
 Need we say more.
 Thus, get popping some pills and remember your customers by name.
 In fact, it should be the most important KPI of the front desk too.